-Clearing your mind of concerns and worries before you go to bed will help you get better sleep.
+Clearing your mind is key.
+Let go of concerns and worries before turning in will help you get better sleep.
 If there is something that is bothering you or on your mind – try making a note of it before you go to bed.

 Jot it down on a piece of paper and try and leave it aside until the next day.
 When morning comes you can pick it up where you left off and stop worrying about it during the night.

 Many people find a pre-sleep routine helps them relax and unwind as they approach bedtime.
 This may be as simple as writing in your diary, practicing some meditation, or reading a book before switching off the light.